The ‘Mental Capacity Act’ is an important law for people with a learning disability.

 - Consider past, present and future wishes.

-- The very least restrictive option.
+- Always pick the very least restrictive option.

 Involve the person you are making a best interests decision for

-When a best interests decision is being made the person must still be involved as much as possible.
+When a best interests decision is being made, the person must still be involved as much as possible.